House of the Dragon is coming to a close.

 Clare Kilner (The Alienist: Angel of Darkness, The Wedding Date) and Geeta V. Patel (Meet the Patels, The Witcher) will also direct the series.
 Greg Yaitanes (Banshee, House) is serving as a director and co-executive producer.

-Game of Thrones and Westworld composer Ramin Djawadi is coming back to score the series.
+Game of Thrones and Westworld composer Ramin Djawadi returned to provide the score.

 House of the Dragon cast

 King Viserys Targaryen will be played by Paddy Considine (Hot Fuzz, Peaky Blinders), the successor of the Old King.
 He’s said to be a warm, kind, and decent man who only wants to continue the legacy of his grandfather.
 Place your bets now on how many people mistake that kindness as weakness.

 Olivia Cooke (Bates Motel, The Sound of Metal) stars as Alicent Hightower.
 She’s the daughter of Otto Hightower, the Hand of the King, and was raised in the Red Keep (the castle on Aegon's Hill in King's Landing), close to the king and his innermost circle.
 Alicent possesses she possesses both a courtly grace and a keen political acumen.

 Emma D’Arcy (Truth Seekers) is Princess Rhaenyra Targaryen, the king’s first-born child.
 She is of pure Valyrian blood, and she is a dragonrider.
 Rhaenyra is almost everything a royal family could want in an heir... except she's not a man.